Petroleum coke: Types

-There are at least four basic types of petroleum coke: needle coke, honeycomb coke, sponge coke and shot coke.
+There are at least three basic types of petroleum coke: needle coke, sponge coke, and shot coke.
 Different types of petroleum coke have different microstructures due to differences in operating variables and nature of feedstock.
 Significant differences are also to be observed in the properties of the different types of coke, particularly ash and volatile matter contents.

 Needle coke, also called acicular coke, is a highly crystalline petroleum coke used in the production of electrodes for the steel and aluminium industries and is particularly valuable because the electrodes must be replaced regularly.
 Needle coke is produced exclusively from either fluid catalytic cracking (FCC) decant oil or coal tar pitch.

-Honeycomb coke is an intermediate coke, with ellipsoidal pores that are uniformly distributed.
-Compared to needle coke, honeycomb coke has a lower coefficient of thermal expansion and a lower electrical conductivity.

 Composition

 Petcoke, altered through the process of calcining which it is heated or refined raw coke eliminates much of the component of the resource.
 Usually petcoke when refined does not release the heavy metals as volatiles or emissions.

 Depending on the petroleum feed stock used, the percentage of carbon in petcoke can be as high as 98-99%.
-This creates a carbon-based compound containing hydrogen in concentrations between 3.0- 4.0%.
-Raw (or green) coke contains between 0.1- 0.5% nitrogen and 0.2- 6.0% sulfur which become emissions when coke is calcined.
+This creates a carbon-based compound containing hydrogen in concentrations between 3.0 – 4.0%.
+Raw (or green) coke contains between 0.1 – 0.5% nitrogen and 0.2 – 6.0% sulfur which become emissions when coke is calcined.

-Through process of thermal processing the composition in weight is reduced with the volatile matter and sulfur being emitted.
+Through thermal processing the composition in weight is reduced with the volatile matter and sulfur being emitted.
 This process ends in the honeycomb petcoke which according to the name giving is a solid carbon structure with holes in it.